AngelaYuStat/SCoRES/README.md

 👉 [Full mathematical appendix (PDF)](invSCI.pdf)

-> This document contains all the LaTeX-rendered formulas, definitions of CS_in, SCBs, and simulations.
+> This document contains all the LaTeX-rendered formulas, definitions of CS, SCBs, and simulations.